 The sculpt is actually pretty good.

-It reminds me a bit more of the larger Marvel Select figures than most Legends, however, and there's a certain "largeness" about the sculpt that I can't quite put my finger on, but seems to contribute to the negative effect the figure had on me.
-This figure is relatively big, no question about it; he's closer to a 7" scale than a 6" one.
+It's a bit more like the larger Marvel Select figures than most Legends, however, and there's a certain "largeness" about the sculpt that I can't quite put my finger on, but seems to contribute to the negative effect the figure had on me.
+This figure is relatively big, no question about it; at 6⅜" tall, he's closer to a 7" scale than a 6" one.
 You could argue that's fine for a Hydra goon, but if you're planning on building an army of these guys, you should be aware that they're going to make Captain America look kind of small - remember, they're just supposed to be normal humans, not super-enhanced like the heroes.

 Hans is one of the figures in Hasbro Legends 3 to have a variant,